 It's so effective because it completely dismantles and obliterates my one serious, overriding weakness.

 It is procrastination…

 I am, at heart, a massive procrastinator.
 Procrastination doesn't mean doing nothing.
-In fact, procrastinators are often great at getting stuff done – just not those things that they really should be getting done.
+In fact, procrastinators are often great at doing stuff – just not those things that they really should be doing.

 I'd love to know why I struggle so much with my daily study routines, but I really don't know.

 Perhaps part of it is me needing some novelty in everything I do (a really debilitating personality trait!).
 Perhaps it's just “being human”.